dougEfresh/fireblocks-sdk-rs/docs/TransactionsApi.md

 > models::EstimatedTransactionFeeResponse estimate_transaction_fee(idempotency_key, transaction_request)
 Estimate transaction fee

 Estimates the transaction fee for a specific transaction request.
-This endpoint simulates a transaction which means that the system will expect to have the requested asset and balance in the specified wallet.   * Note: Supports all Fireblocks assets except ZCash (ZEC).
+This endpoint simulates a transaction which means that the system will expect to have the requested asset and balance in the specified wallet.   **Note**: Supports all Fireblocks assets except ZCash (ZEC).
+Learn more about Fireblocks Fee Management in the following [guide](https://developers.fireblocks.com/reference/estimate-transaction-fee). </br>Endpoint Permission: Admin, Signer, Approver, Editor.

 ### Parameters